lucianoengdev/Investimentos_x_Acidentes/README.md

 - The project is still in progress, so conclusions are preliminary.
 - The investment dataset is annual and aggregated by concessionaire; it does not show exactly where each investment was applied.
+- A simple one-year lag may not capture persistent effects from infrastructure investment.
 - The crash dataset has a kilometer discontinuity that required a corrected spatial reference.
 - The year 2026 may be partial and should not be compared directly with complete years without adjustment.
 - Fatal crashes are relatively rare compared with total crashes, so future machine learning models must handle class imbalance carefully.